Rafase282/SlackNPodio/README.md

 # SlackNPodio

-Connect Slack to Podio API.
+Connects Slack to Podio API.
 Creates `@podio` command capable of retrieving and updating information to/from podio via slack.

 Add custom bot to team.<br>
 Real Time Messaging API with websocket connection.